Summary Page: Antarctica: cool science in action

 your LEARNZ Field Trip Teacher

-Inquiry Topics: adaptations, Antarctica, biodiversity, carbon cycle, climate change, ecology, environment, explorers, food webs, freezing, glaciation, heritage, human impacts, ice, life cycle, marine communities, marine research, monitoring change, oceans, Offshore, scientific research, sustainability
+adaptations, Antarctica, biodiversity, carbon cycle, climate change, ecology, environment, explorers, food webs, freezing, glaciation, glaciers, heritage, human impacts, ice, life cycle, marine communities, marine research, monitoring change, oceans, Offshore, scientific research, Scott Base, sustainability